Noor-WGS-data/Genome_sequence_data/4. Setup Your Reference Genome using BWA and GATK.md

-# 4. Setup Your Reference Genome using BWA
+# 4. Setup Your Reference Genome using BWA and GATK
 ###### tags: `2.
 Main Steps` `tutorials` `reference genome`

 > Program required: BWA and GATK